Our approach to responsible business

 The Board Risk Committee (BRC) and Executive Risk Committee (ERC) are responsible for oversight of climate-related risks.
 Climate change risk is discussed at the ERC quarterly, and at the BRC every six months.

-Nationwide is managed day-to-day by the Chief Executive Officer (CEO) who is assisted by the Nationwide Leadership Team.
+Nationwide is managed day-to-day by the Chief Executive Officer (CEO) who is assisted by the Executive Committee.
 The CEO is accountable to the board for the Society’s financial and operational performance.
 They also have responsibility for providing leadership and direction and setting and implementing the Society’s strategy.

 Responsible Business Committee (RBC)

 The RBC meets every other month and is chaired by the Chief Strategy and Sustainability Officer (CSSO).
 They’re charged with establishing and managing our responsible business agenda across ESG matters.
 This includes progress against our Mutual Good Commitments and the strategic approach to addressing climate change and environmental ambitions.
-The RBC reports directly into our Nationwide Leadership Team.
+The RBC reports directly into our Executive Committee.

 Climate Change Risk Committee (CCRC)